emintz/ArduinoLib/RTOSAid/README.md

 * Invoke **only** ISR-compatible APIs.
 Note that most widely used library capabilities are **not** usable from ISRs.

-Unless otherwise noted, RTOSAid functions **cannot** be used in ISRs.
-The names of compatible functions usually end with `from_isr`, as in the [`TaskWithAction`'s](#taskwithaction-class) [`notify_from_isr()`](#notify_from_isr) function.
+Unless otherwise noted, RTOSAid functions **cannot** be invoked from ISRs.
+Interrupt-compatible function names usually end with `from_isr`, as in the [`TaskWithAction`'s](#taskwithaction-class) [`notify_from_isr()`](#notify_from_isr) function.

 Pro tips:

 * Respond to interrupts in application code wherever possible.
-The ideal ISR nudges the containing application and returns.
+The ideal ISR notifies the task which responds to the interrupt and returns.
 * Do no I/O in ISRs.
 Using `Serial`, for example, is right out.
   [SPI](https://www.arduino.cc/reference/en/language/functions/communication/spi/),
   [Wire](https://www.arduino.cc/reference/en/language/functions/communication/wire/),